Quentinic/Phicomm-DC1/README.md

 update-20191204:

-+ Update to get existing device by device id instead of by unit which maybe not consistent if there're multiple smart plugs connected to domoticz
++ Update to get existing device by device id instead of by unit which maybe not consistent if there're multiple smart plugs connected to domoticz;
 + Other minor updates.